erumshabir/project/README.md

 For Deployment on heroku
+My app on heroku: https://predictsalesinus.herokuapp.com/ {type this url on your browser you can see my app}
 1. First, create an Heroku account (free account is fine for testing)
 2. Install Heroku on your machine: https://devcenter.heroku.com/articles/getting-started-with-python#set-up
 3. Clone this repository,